panzerlop/panzerlop/README.md

 Welcome to my collection of scripts, fixes and guides for Linux ( using Kubuntu ).
+<b> Files Preceded by a number assume previous number has been read and / or completed. </b>

 The TASystemSettings.ini is for Rocket League - it makes it sharper and more optimised.